RakhithJK/FelisCatus-SwitchyOmega-wiki/SwitchyOmega-conditions-format.md

 Result profile
 --------------

-If the rule list contains the `#with result` directive, the name of result profile is appended to every condition.
+If the rule list contains the `@with result` directive, the name of result profile is appended to every condition.
 Example:

 ```ini
 [SwitchyOmega Conditions]